MajidAlaeinia/docs/http-client.md

     $response = Http::retry(3, 100)->post(/* ... */);

 If needed, you may pass a third argument to the `retry` method.
 The third argument should be a callable that determines if the retries should actually be attempted.
-For example, you may wish to only retry the request if the initial request encounters an `ConnectionException`:
+For example, you may wish to only retry the request if the initial request encounters a `ConnectionException`:

     use Exception;
     use Illuminate\Http\Client\PendingRequest;